joshcanhelp/josh-to-11/input/posts/2021/2021-12-12-we-need-your-beginners-mind.md

 Here's what I want to you to know:

-{% bigtext %}Whether you're just getting started or a seasoned veteran, we need you.
+{% callout %}Whether you're just getting started or a seasoned veteran, we need you.
 We need your experiments and your questions and your feedback.
 Your lack of understanding is a valuable attribute that goes away as you gain experience.
 Ask all the questions and give all the feedback because we're all better off for it.
-Your courage will be rewarded.{% endbigtext %}
+Your courage will be rewarded.{% endcallout %}

 That feels better.
 Now, let me tell you why I know this is true.